techycs18/human-recognition-whatsapp-notification/README.md

 	}

  ```
-- Also, create an empty folder named `output` (look at the directory structure for reference).
+- Also, create an empty folder named `output`.
 This file will store all the embeddings and our trained model

 ###### NOTE :
 - Before running the python code you need to set two environement variable.
 To do so run (always re-run it when you shutdown your local-machine and log in next time) the two lines given below in terminal/console one by one: